DuGuYifei/HeavenOrHell/README.md

 - Run `proto2cpp.sh` before building if you modify any `.proto` files
 - The generated Protocol Buffer code is in `src/message/gen/` and is ignored by git
+- In the submodule of `src/message`, put all enums will be used here.
+Then everyone can know what happened